 Android 7.1.1 Nougat update: Nexus devices

-Google started rolling out Android 7.0 Nougat from 22 August.
-The company confirmed the Nexus 6, Nexus 5X, Nexus 6P, Nexus 9, Nexus Player and Pixel C would all be getting an over-the-air updates, which has happened for Android 7.0 Nougat.
+Google started rolling out Android 7.0 Nougat from 22 August and Android 7.1.1 on 5 December.
+The company confirmed the Nexus 6, Nexus 5X, Nexus 6P, Nexus 9, Nexus Player and Pixel C would all be getting an over-the-air updates.
 The Nexus 5 has been put out to pasture.

-On 5 December Google confirmed the release of Android 7.1.1.
-This will be rolling out to:
+On 31 January Google confirmed the public beta of Android 7.1.2.
+This will be available through the Android Beta Program for rolling out to: